 When should I not use productive failure?

-Avoid this method when pupils have no prior knowledge of the domain, as they will have nothing to activate.
+Avoid this method when learners have no prior knowledge of the domain, as they will have nothing to activate.
 It is also less effective for simple procedural tasks, such as learning a list of dates or basic spelling rules.
 Use it for complex concepts that require deep understanding and the ability to apply knowledge in different ways.

-Transparency is key.
-Tell the pupils that you have given them a problem that you do not expect them to get right yet.
+m a problem that you do not expect them to get right yet.
 Explain that you want to see how their brains try to solve it.
 By removing the pressure of the correct answer, you reduce anxiety and shift the focus to the process of thinking.

 Can I use this for younger children?